jamesec/jamesec.github.io/o/hippo.md

 Also known as *The story of the hippo*, and it's from the movie *Along Came Polly (2004)*.

-As I understand it, the idea is to be authentic with yourself or another person.

 <iframe width="560" height="315" src="https://youtube.com/embed/uhOzaH0GbEg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Claude: It’s like the story of the hippo.